OpenBB-finance/OpenBB/website/content/terminal/reference/forecast/atr.md

 ---
 title: atr
-description: This page details how to add Average True Range to a stock ticker dataset using the `atr` command.
+description: "This page details how to add Average True Range to a stock ticker dataset" using the `atr` command.
 It's a fantastic resource for individuals interested in forecasting and stock market analysis.
 keywords: